facebook/react/docs/contributing/codebase-overview.md

 ### Dynamic Injection

 React uses dynamic injection in some modules.
 While it is always explicit, it is still unfortunate because it hinders understanding of the code.
 The main reason it exists is because React originally only supported DOM as a target.
 React Native started as a React fork.
-We had to add dynamic injection to React to let React Native override some behaviors.
+We had to add dynamic injection to let React Native override some behaviors.

 You may see modules declaring their dynamic dependencies like this: